Schools Transmission Studies

 To do this, we first need to understand whether- and how- Strep A spreads in nurseries.

 Could better hand hygiene or different treatments reduce spread?
+Or better ventilation?
 Better control of Strep A may ultimately reduce risk of rare but more dangerous infections.

-We are visiting homes & nurseries with scarlet fever cases, to take swabs from children being treated for scarlet fever, their household contacts, and healthy classmates.
+We are visiting homes & nurseries with scarlet fever or Strep A cases, to take swabs and other samples from children being treated for scarlet fever, their household contacts, and

 What are the findings so far?

 Previous estimates suggested less than 4% of healthy children carry Strep A in their throats.
-In the nurseries we studied, 40% of healthy classmates carried the same strain of group A strep in the 3 weeks after children in the same class had been diagnosed with scarlet fever.
+In our first study conducted in 2018 and 2019, we found that over one quarter (26%) of healthy classmates carried the same strain of group A strep in the 3 weeks after children in the same class had been diagnosed with scarlet fever.
 About a quarter of those healthy children who were carriers, and who seemingly had no symptoms themselves, had the same strain of Strep A in their throats for 2-3 weeks and were able to spread it into the air, which might explain how outbreaks continue.
+Please use this link to read our report from our earlier study published in Lancet Microbe 2022.

-333 (20%) of 1,703 households contacted took part in the online survey.
+333 (20%) of 1,703 households contacted took part in an online survey.
 All cases received appropriate treatment once scarlet fever was diagnosed.
 Prior contact with other children with both sore throat and scarlet fever was very common (58% and 67%).
 Although almost all children diagnosed with scarlet fever received the recommended antibiotic treatment, one-fifth of children were initially thought to have a virus, and so treatment was delayed, potentially leaving them infectious for a few days.
 From the swabbing study we know that children who are treated do clear the bacteria promptly.
+Please use this link to read about the results of the survey published in 2021 in BMJ Open.

 What can be done?

-We saw intense transmission of group A strep among healthy children, even if their classmates with scarlet fever were properly treated.
+We saw quite a lot of transmission of group A strep among healthy children, even if their classmates with scarlet fever were properly treated.
 This means that the infection had already spread by the time a child is diagnosed.

 We know from the survey that most scarlet fever cases arose after contacts with either sore throat, which can also be caused by Strep A or scarlet fever (or both).
 So, detecting and treating sore throats due to Strep A in younger children may be just as important as detecting and treating scarlet fever.
 Making it easier for doctors to diagnose strep A throat in young children who are 'heavy shedders' with antibiotics too, as it is possible they may not be able to tell us they feel unwell and this may also reduce transmission.

 We know that scarlet fever outbreaks are often terminated by school holidays.
-The COVID-19 pandemic has had a dramatic impact on rates of scarlet fever which have plummeted--as have rates of the more dangerous Strep A infections.
-However, closing schools and nurseries is not a long-term strategy for controlling Strep A!boy coughing
+The COVID-19 pandemic had a marked effect reducing the rate of scarlet fever as well as rates of the rare but more dangerous Strep A infections.
+Closing schools and nurseries is not a long-term strategy for controlling Strep A, and we did see a rebound in Strep A infections after COVID-19 restrictions were relaxed, in 2022.

 What next?